Beginner Gardener: 7 Common Mistakes to Avoid

 - Start small and simple: it’s better to successfully manage a small container garden or a modest vegetable patch than to spread yourself too thin across ten poorly managed projects.
 By focusing on your top priorities, you take the time to learn and adapt.

-- Learn as you go: gardening is an activity where you learn a great deal through experience.
+- Learn as you go: gardening is an activity where much is learned through experience.
 Each season brings its own discoveries.
 Don’t try to master everything at once: observe, test, adjust.
 This is how you’ll develop a true relationship with your plants.

 Error 7: Not learning from your mistakes

 Making mistakes in the garden is completely normal.
 It’s even an essential part of the learning process.
-No gardener, however experienced, has ever got everything right first time.
-Some young plants die, others don’t flower, some shoots appear in unlikely places… and that’s absolutely fine.
+No gardener, no matter how experienced, has ever got everything right first time.
+Some plants die, others don’t flower, some shoots grow in the most unlikely places… and that’s perfectly fine.

 The important thing is to observe, experiment, and above all, not to get discouraged.
 Gardening isn’t an exact science, it’s an adventure full of trials, surprises, occasional failures… but mostly simple joys and satisfaction.
-Each season brings a new chance to do better, try something different, or simply enjoy the living world around you.
+Each season is a new opportunity to do better, try something different, or simply enjoy the living world around you.

 - Subscribe!